PaulZC/F9P_RAWX_Logger/UBX.md

   0x79, 0x01, 0x91, 0x20,  0x01 };
 ```

+If you study the code, you will see that the NAV_POSLLH, NAV_PVT and NAV_STATUS are also enabled and logged.
+You can disable these by editing the setRAWXon
+message definition.
+However, I would recommend leaving NAV_STATUS enabled as the code uses this to indicate when Survey_In mode has achieved a TIME solution.

 ## Opening the log file

 We can now be confident that only UBX RXM_RAWX, RXM_SFRBX and TIM_TM2 messages are being produced.
 So _all_ we need to do is open a log file on the SD